DillonHirth/Frontline/README.md

 # Frontline

 ## What is Frontline
-Frontline is a simple, forever free, brawler style card game.
-The point is to accomplish what other games like hearthstone, gwent, and runeterra in a simpler, free fashion.
+Frontline is a simple, forever free, open source, brawler style card game.
+The point is to accomplish what other games like hearthstone, gwent, and runeterra do in a simpler and more portable fashion.
 Something that can be played easily and quickly with just one or two normal decks of playing cards.

 ### Problems I hope to have creative solutions for